vitalab/vitalab.github.io/deep-learning/_posts/2017-08-03-video_propagation_networks.md

    - [suplementary material](https://varunjampani.github.io/papers/jampani17_VPN_supp.pdf)

-The goal of this papers is to take a video and a task image as input and apply the task image on the entire video, this task could be pixel segmentation, pixel colorization, etc.
+The goal of this paper is to take a video and a task image as input and apply the task image on the entire video.
+This task could be pixel segmentation, pixel colorization, etc.

 ## Models